Hackers News Hackers News

 Name_File.vbs Unicode removal (Source – LevelBlue)

-That PowerShell command functions as a fileless loader.
-It enforces TLS 1.2 and uses the Net.WebClient class to fetch a remote file from an Internet Archive URL.
+The decoded PowerShell command acts as a fileless loader.
+It enforces TLS 1.2 and employs the Net.WebClient class to retrieve a remote file from an Internet Archive URL.

 Name_File.vbs decoded PowerShell command (Source - LevelBlue)